 Wattle fencing is another DIY project or idea that’s both cost-effective and attractive.
 It’s a traditional English style that uses woven wood branches to create a sturdy, eco-friendly fence.

 The cost of a wattle fence can vary depending on the type of wood you use.
-If you can access suitable branches, you can make a wattle fence for next to nothing.
+You can make a wattle fence for next to nothing if you can access suitable branches.
 If you need to buy the branches, the cost will be higher, but still quite affordable.

 Here’s How to Build a Wattle Fence: